 FFO = Net Income + Depreciation + Amortization - Gains on Sales of Property

 The rules within the generally accepted accounting principles (GAAP) accounting requires that REITs depreciate their investment properties over time using one of the standard depreciation methods.
-Since real estate investment properties typically increase in value over time, depreciation can distort the actual value.
-Therefore, depreciation and amortization must be added back to net income to reconcile this difference.
+Since this is is a non-cash transaction, it must be added back to net income, along with any amortization expense.

 Picking the Best REITs With FFO